 Did you know that do-it-yourself home improvement projects are sometimes hazardous to your health?
-(We’re not talking about falling off a ladder.)
+(And we’re not just talking about falling off of a ladder.)

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 These projects are a source of pride and enjoyment for many homeowners.
 But it’s a good idea to assess and address the risks before you begin.
 Otherwise, you may expose yourself and your family to harmful substances that cause serious lung problems and other health concerns.

 There are several potentially dangerous common substances you’ll likely encounter during a DIY project, according to pulmonary medicine specialist Lamia Ibrahim, MD.

 Here’s a rundown on six of the most common hazards, followed by hints to help keep you and your loved ones safe:

 Hazard: Builders used asbestos in construction for decades because it is chemical- and fire-resistant.
 The most common places you’ll find asbestos are in floor and ceiling tiles, insulation, cement, plaster and roofing materials.

 If you damage asbestos, it releases tiny fibers into the air.
 Over time, those fibers can cause scar tissue in the lungs (asbestosis), lung cancer or mesothelioma (a cancer that affects the lining of the lungs or other organs).